 The art of Keys Arrangement

-If you’ve ever wondered how they transited from rotary dialing to button-press on the telephone, here’s an interesting background story.
+If you’ve ever wondered how they transitioned from rotary dialing to button-press on the telephone, here’s an interesting background story.
 Before it became a standard that every phone now follows, human factor specialists (or the equivalent in those time) actually tested 18 different possible key layouts:

 testing-for-telephone-number-keypad-sequence